MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 #### Do: Use word wrap so that text is legible at all widths

-Avoid truncation with reflow, prioritizing call to actions (CTAs) and action items.
+Avoid truncation with reflow, prioritizing call to actions (CTAs), and action items.

    :::column-end:::
    :::column span="":::